syncfusion-content/winui-docs/winui/AvatarView/visual-styles.md

 ## Custom

-Custom type allows you to customize the control, where you can handle the size, font size, corner radius, etc. of the control.
-Refer to the Customization Documentation in SfAvatarView.
+Custom type enables extensive customization options such as adjusting the size, font size, corner radius, and other properties.

 ## Circle

-You can directly set value to the circle in the `AvatarView` using the following styles:
+The `AvatarView` control provides a convenient method of applying the `Circle` style to avatar view by simply specifying the desired size through the `AvatarSize` property, which includes the following options:

 * ExtraLarge
 * Large